 The Company has a mandatory director retirement age of 75.
-The Board, on the recommendation of the Nominating and Governance Committee, has waived this limit to permit Mr. Thomas C. Peddie to serve an additional year as Mr. Muzyka is retiring as a director effective the date of the Meeting.
+The Board, on the recommendation of the Nominating and Governance Committee, has waived this limit to permit Mr. Thomas C. Peddie to continue serving on the Board until the current director recruitment process is completed..